 At the ages of 7, 11 and 14 children take National Tests.
 Teachers also use their knowledge of the work children have done to judge the children's progress.
 This is called teacher assessment.
-The National Curriculum is divided into ten levels: A typical 7 year old is expected to achieve level 2 of the National Curriculum.
-A typical 9 year old is expected to get level 3.
-A typical 11 year old is expected to achieve level 4.
+Children are assessed as to whether they are meeting Age Related Expectations (ARE) in Reading Writing and Maths.